Your career potential

 The U.S. government projects the creation of 667,000 new jobs in computing by 2030.

 Which fields are expected to be most in demand?
 Cloud computing, big data, and cybersecurity.
-UIC’s computer science major, computer science minor, and data science major can prepare for positions in these areas.
+UIC’s computer science major, CS + design major, data science major, and computer science minor can prepare you for positions in these areas.

 Words of wisdom from former students